I tested the best laptop docking stations – here’s what I recommend for your office setup

 Pros

 Why we like it: The Belkin Connect Universal Pro Dock completely changed my daily workflow.
-It transformed my laptop into a desktop-like setup -- minus the bulky tower.
-The accessory offers 11 thoughtfully chosen ports, including USB-A 3.2, HDMI, Thunderbolt 4, microSD, Ethernet, and more.
+It transformed my laptop into a desktop-like setup, minus the bulky tower.
+The accessory offers 11 thoughtfully chosen ports including USB-A 3.2, HDMI, Thunderbolt 4, microSD, and Ethernet.
 Everything works smoothly, whether you're transferring large files, plugging in multiple other peripherals, or extending your display signal.

-Its flat design played a major role in my enjoyment.
-You'll notice the front of the dock is slanted.
-Placing a laptop on top of the rubber strip causes the computer to sit at an angle, which improves airflow beneath the machine.
-Hot air won't be trapped between your laptop and the table.
+Its flat design played a major role in my positive review.
+You'll notice the front of the dock is slanted--and for good reason.
+Placing a laptop on top of the rubber strip causes the computer to sit at an angle, which improves airflow beneath the machine, so hot air won't be trapped between your laptop and the table.
 It's a small flourish, but it makes a noticeable different.
 Your device will run cooler and quieter.

 Review: Belkin Connect Universal USB-C 11-in-1 Pro Dock